 Scheduled for release in 2015, Pieced Together is the story of Donna Sue Groves, the founder of the barn quilt movement.

-This interactive tour gives readers a chance to see the fifty beautiful barn quilts on display in Kankakee County.
+This interactive map gives readers a chance to see the fifty beautiful barn quilts on display in Kankakee County.

 This illustrated flyer gives directions to many barn quilts available to see in Illinois.